featbit/featbit-js-client-sdk/README.md

 The user has three properties:
 - name(**requried**):  The user's name, useful when viewing users in the portal.
 - keyId(**requried**): The unique user identifier.
-- api: The streaming URL.
+- streamingUri: The streaming URL.
+- eventsUri: The events URL.
 - customizedProperties(**optional**): Any other customized properties.
 Users can be targeted by these customized properties.
 Here is the format definition:
 ```json
  [